cvivek07/travel-sdk/docs/DEVELOPMENT.md

 Analytics Account Id: [211766096](https://analytics.google.com/analytics/web/#/report-home/a211766096w295339199p256394053).
 Contact miguel@travenues (or rajnish@travenues) for access if needed.

+## RemoteConfig

+It is possible to configure certain aspects of the SDK using Firebase Remote Config.

+The Firebase App is [Ixigo SDK](https://console.firebase.google.com/project/ixigo-sdk-demo-app).
+Contact miguel@travenues or rajnish@travenues for access if needed.

 ## Release a new version

 To release a new version: